getsentry/eng-pipes/README.md

     - Event Subscriptions
 - On your new Slack workspace begin a conversation with the bot
   - You should see your localhost app respond with 200 status code
+  - Congratulations!
-- Configure your Github Sentry fork
+- Configure the webhook for your Github Sentry fork
-  - Create a webhook to your ngrok tunnel with the GH route (e.g. `https://6a88fe29c5cc.ngrok.io/metrics/github/events`)
+  - Create a webhook to your ngrok tunnel with the GH route (e.g. `https://6a88fe29c5cc.ngrok.io/metrics/github/webhook`)
     - Notify on every event
   - Make sure to choose `application/json` instead of `application/x-www-form-urlencoded`
   - Place the `GH_WEBHOOK_SECRET` in your `.env`
   - Push to your fork and see events coming in

 NOTE: ngrok gives you a [localhost interface](http://127.0.0.1:4040/inspect/http) to see events coming and to replay them.

 NOTE: Github let's you see web hooks events it recently delivered and even redeliver them if needed.

 ## Development & tests